Happa1/Unit4-Project/README.md

 ```
 When the user click a like button, the system checks the login state of a user.
 If the user hasn't logged in yet, the system redirect to login page.
-If the user has already logged in, then system obtains the 'user_id'.
+If the user has already logged in, then system obtains the `user_id`.
 The system search the table 'like' to check whether the user has already liked the post or not.
 If user already like the post, then the system remove like when the like button clicked.
 If not, the system add like with 'post_id' and 'user_id'.

 ### follow system (Success Criteria 4)
+To meet the criteria, I created follow / unfollow system.

 ### profile (Success Criteria 5)
-### upload images (Success Criteria 6)

 ### sending emails (Success Criteria 7)

 ## CriteriaD